eldagithub/az-terraform-umbraco-lab/README.md

-# Azure Web Application Infrastructure for EUMBROCO with terraform
+# Azure Web Application Infrastructure for UMBROCO with terraform

 This project contains Terraform modules for deploying a scalable and secure web application (umbroco) infrastructure in Azure.
 Umbraco application (code and sql) deployment are out of this project scope